emb340/RNAseq_Project/MasterNotes.md

 ## Data Accession
 RNA sequence data was obtained from the Rolfes Lab at the Georgetown University Department of Biology.
-Raw reads are not accessible to the public at the moment, as they have yet to be published.
+Raw reads are not accessible to the public currently, as they have yet to be published.

 ## Preprocessing and Quality Control